New Mexico city agrees to police reforms in choke settlement

 New Mexico city agrees to police reforms in choke settlementNew

-LAS CRUCES, N.M.
-(AP) — A New Mexico city will seek to adopt racial bias training for police and may require officers to intervene in possible excessive force episodes following the choking death of a Latino man.
-An agreement between the city of Las Cruces and a lawyer for the family of Antonio Valenzuela announced Thursday was part of the relatives’ push to reform the city’s police.
+A New Mexico city will seek to adopt racial bias training for police and may require officers to intervene in possible excessive force episodes following the choking death of a Latino man.
+An agreement announced Thursday between the city of Las Cruces and a lawyer for the family of Antonio Valenzuela was part of the relatives’ push to reform the city’s police.
 Police say then-Las Cruces Officer Christopher Smelser applied the chokehold after Valenzuela fled during a traffic stop in February.
 Valenzuela died at the scene.
 Smelser was later fired and faces a murder charge.
 His lawyer says the charge was a political move meant to grab headlines.